mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-4.md

 These steps

 #### Writing tests
+There are lots of testing frameworks out there, but a solid one (and the one I'm most familiar with) is `pytest`.

 #### Object-oriented programming
 Finally, object-oriented programming is a skill that's probably not strictly necessary but will